Download QR code

 Background colorSets the light parts of the QR code

-Custom IconOptional PNG or JPG (up to 2 MB) centered in the QR; the UI shows the asset size and auto-scale (15% of the QR)
+Custom IconAn optional PNG or JPG (up to 2 MB) centered in the code; the designer shows the file size and auto-scales it to 15% of the QR

-Show Smartlink labelAdds a label under the downloaded QR code
+Show Smartlink labelAdds a text label under the downloaded QR code

-selected variants in one ZIPDownloads the main QR code together with selected variant QR codes
+Variants in one ZIPDownloads the main QR code together with the selected variant QR codes

 Download a QR code

-Go to the Smart Link you want to distribute and click Download QR.
+Go to the OmniLab Smart Link you want to distribute and click Download QR.

 Choose colors

-Set the Foreground and Background colors, then check the live preview in the Preview panel.
+Set the Foreground and Background colors, then check the live Preview panel.

 Design QR Code dialog with colors, variant list, formats, preview, and download actions